Is Mesothelioma Lung Cancer : An Overview

 Chemotherapy: A Common Approach

 Chemotherapy, which uses drugs to kill cancer cells, is another common treatment for mesothelioma.
 It can be used alone or in combination with surgery.
-This is where you might find similarities with lung cancer treatment, but the specific drugs and protocols can vary.
+This is where you might find similarities with lung cancer treatment, but the particular drugs and protocols can vary.

 Radiation Therapy: Targeting the Cancer